kiddhustle/challenge-accordion/README.md

 # Installation
 `npm install`
 # Running
-Start HTTP server from the root of the project. e.g.:
+Start HTTP server from the root of the project.

-`python -m SimpleHTTPServer 8000`
+e.g: `python -m SimpleHTTPServer 8000`